ashwinpra/winterschool-cv-documentation/README.md

 # Introduction
 This repository was made to keep track of the programming files I made during the 2022 Winter School Workshop on Computer Vision conducted by Technology Robotix Society of IIT Kharagpur, as well as to document my learnings.

+The final team project can be found in <a href="https://github.com/C-12-14/WinterSchool-Team-Project">this</a> repository.

 # Documentation

 ## Pre-requisite Packages: